The Offies

-The Off West End Theatre Awards, nicknamed The Offies, were launched in 2010 to recognise and celebrate excellence, innovation and ingenuity of independent Off West End theatres across London.
-Over 80 theatres participate in the awards, with more than 400 productions being considered annually by a team of 40 assessors, with the winners chosen by a select panel of critics.
+The Offies, formally called The Off West End Theatre Awards, is an annual awards ceremony launched in 2010 by OffWestEnd to recognise and celebrate excellence, innovation and ingenuity of independent Off West End theatres across London.
+The awards recognise productions staged outside the commercial West End and highlight the work of emerging and established artists, companies, and creative teams.

 History

-The Off West End Theatre Awards were launched in 2010 by Sofie Mason and Diana Jervis-Read to commemorate and recognise on and off-stage talent within the theatre industry of around 80 of London's independent Off West End theatres.
+The OffWestEnd Theatre Awards were launched in 2010 by Sofie Mason and Diana Jervis-Read to commemorate and recognise on and off-stage talent within the theatre industry of around 80 of London's independent Off West End theatres.

 The first-ever award ceremony for The Offies was held on 27 February 2011 with Simon Callow hosting the event.
 The aim of the awards is to help raise the profile and status of independent theatres in London by rewarding productions not eligible for the Society of London Theatre-Laurence Olivier Awards.
 The winners are selected by a panel of theatre critics.

 In 2014, Phoebe Waller-Bridge won two Off West End Theatre awards for her one-woman show Fleabag at the Soho Theatre.

-In 2017, Geoffrey Brown replaced Sofie and Diana as director.
+In 2017, Geoffrey Brown replaced Sophie Mason and Diana Jervis-Read as director.
+In 2024, Denholm Spurr became the director.

-In 2024, Denholm Spurr became the first director of OffWestEnd with first-hand experience of independent theatre-making in the capital.
+Many shows recognized by OffWestEnd have gone on to transfer to the West End, Broadway, and beyond.
+They include Fleabag, Operation Mincemeat, and Kenrex, among others.